sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iputils</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Network monitoring tools including ping
+Short desc    : Network monitoring tools including ping
 URL          : https://github.com/iputils/iputils
-Лицензия     : BSD and GPLv2+
+License      : BSD and GPLv2+
-Описание     : The iputils package contains basic utilities for monitoring a network,
+Descript     : The iputils package contains basic utilities for monitoring a network,
              : including ping.
 The ping command sends a series of ICMP protocol
              : ECHO_REQUEST packets to a specified network host to discover whether
              : the target machine is alive and receiving network traffic.